We as Human (album)

-We as Human is the first major label and second and final studio album by Christian rock band We as Human, released on June 25, 2013 by Atlantic Records.
-The album was produced by Howard Benson.
+We as Human is the second and final overall studio album by Christian rock band We as Human, released on June 25, 2013, by Atlantic Records.
+Howard Benson produced the album.
+It was their only album released on a major record label.

 Critical reception

 We as Human has received positive reception from music critics.
-Matt Collar at Allmusic noted that "this is hard-hitting, but also uplifting, spiritually inclined rock that straddles the line between radio-ready melodicism and in-your-face guitar power."
-At CCM Magazine, Matt Conner wrote that "few debut albums can boast the sort of company collected on We As Human's self-titled LP", and he proclaimed that "We As Human are a great rock band on their own."
-Christian Music Zine's Micah Garnett told that "it's an album that deserves to be set on repeat and played at full volume", and that "if you're a rock fan, We As Human will tickle your ears and keep you satisfied for a long time."
-In addition, Garnett felt that "We As Human's self-titled album is not only one of the best debuts [he's] heard, it's one of the best albums [he's] ever heard."
-At Jesus Freak Hideout, Mark Rice said that "with this album, We As Human has firmly placed themselves into the 'solid-but-unspectacular' category", and evoked that "there is otherwise nothing new here.
-It is certainly a worthy debut, but just don't expect anything spectacular."
-Mary Nikkel of New Release Tuesday felt that on the album "We As Human steps up to own their identity with a confidence and intensity rarely found even in long-established bands", and that the "release is a perfect storm of searing riffs, dynamic vocals, and aggression channeled into lyrics fueling the struggle of death to self and rebirth to life."
-At Christian Music Review, Daniel Edgeman told that he "felt the album was produced very well with just the right amount of mellow songs, digital sound effects, and heavy sound."
-At Melodic.net, Johan Wippsson noted how the release has "a great collection of rock anthem, made for the arenas, but with a slightly heavier appearance", and felt that the album was "really good from start to end."
+Matt Collar at Allmusic noted "this is hard-hitting, but also uplifting, spiritually inclined rock that straddles the line between radio-ready melodicism and in-your-face guitar power."
+At CCM Magazine, Matt Conner wrote that "few debut albums can boast the sort of company collected on We as Human's self-titled LP," he proclaimed, "We as Human are a great rock band on their own."
+Christian Music Zine's Micah Garnett said that "it's an album that deserves to be set on repeat and played at full volume," and that "if you're a rock fan, We as Human will tickle your ears and keep you satisfied for a long time."
+In addition, Garnett felt that "We as Human's self-titled album is not only one of the best debuts [he's] heard, it's one of the best albums [he's] ever heard."
+At Jesus Freak Hideout, Mark Rice said, "With this album, We as Human has firmly placed themselves into the 'solid-but-unspectacular' category," and evoked that "there is otherwise nothing new here.
+It is a worthy debut, but don't expect anything spectacular."
+Mary Nikkel of New Release Tuesday felt that on the album "We as Human steps up to own their identity with a confidence and intensity rarely found even in long-established bands," and that the "release is a perfect storm of searing riffs, dynamic vocals, and aggression channeled into lyrics fueling the struggle of death to self and rebirth to life."
+At Christian Music Review, Daniel Edgeman said he "felt the album was produced very well with just the right amount of mellow songs, digital sound effects, and heavy sound."
+At Melodic.net, Johan Wippsson noted how the release has "a great collection of rock anthems, made for the arenas, but with a slightly heavier appearance," and felt that the album was "really good from start to end."